Bifurcations of mixed-mode oscillations in three-timescale systems: an extended prototypical example: Singular perturbation

-Moreover, we emphasise that the ``double epoch'' regime in panel (b) of \figref{muplane} does not necessarily imply MMO dynamics with two epochs of SAOs but, rather, with double epochs of \textit{perturbed slow dynamics} of the corresponding singular cycles.
-That is, MMO trajectories are attracted to the vicinity of both branches $ \mathcal{Z}^{a^\mp} $ and hence exhibit slow dynamics; however, whether SAOs will occur depends on which regime of $ \mathcal{Z} $ trajectories enter, by \eqref{intervls}.
-In particular, if a trajectory is attracted to the spiralling region on both $ \mathcal{Z}^{a^-} $ and $ \mathcal{Z}^{a^+} $, then two epochs of SAOs are observed; cf.~\figref{relax}(c).
-On the other hand, trajectories that are first attracted to the spiralling region on, say, $ \mathcal{Z}^{a^-} $, and are then attracted to and repelled from the nodal region on $ \mathcal{Z}^{a^+} $, feature SAOs below and mere slow dynamics above; see \figref{hhbif}(a).
+We emphasise that the ``double epoch'' regime in panel (b) of \figref{muplane} does not necessarily imply mixed-mode dynamics with two epochs of SAOs but, rather, with double epochs of \textit{perturbed slow dynamics} of the corresponding singular cycles.
+That is, MMO trajectories are attracted to the vicinity of both branches $ \mc{Z}^{\mp}_{\varepsilon\delta} $ and hence exhibit slow dynamics; however, whether SAOs will occur depends on which region on $ \mathcal{Z} $ trajectories enter: by \lemmaref{delayedH} in Appendix~\ref{mechs}, they may experience either focal or nodal attraction.
+In particular, if a trajectory is attracted to the focal region on both $ \mathcal{Z}^{-}_{\varepsilon\delta} $ and $ \mc{Z}^{+}_{\varepsilon\delta} $, then two epochs of SAOs are observed.
+On the other hand, trajectories that are first attracted to the focal region on, say, $ \mathcal{Z}^{-} $ before being attracted to and repelled from the nodal region on $ \mc{Z}^{+} $ feature SAOs below and mere slow dynamics above.
 (The corresponding segment of the associated Farey sequence would be $ 1_s1^0 $, with $ s>0 $.)
-Similarly, a trajectory that is attracted to and repelled from nodal regions on both $ \mathcal{Z}^{a^-} $ and $ \mathcal{Z}^{a^+} $ features no SAOs at all and is hence a relaxation oscillation with fast, intermediate, and slow components; the associated Farey sequence would be $ 1^01_0 $.
-In the transition between remote and connected singularities, exotic MMO trajectories may occur which exhibit segments of two-timescale relaxation oscillation, SAOs above, and SAOs below; cf.~\figref{hhbif}(c).
+Similarly, a trajectory that is attracted to and repelled from nodal regions on both $ \mathcal{Z}^{-} $ and $ \mc{Z}^{+} $ features no SAOs at all and is hence a relaxation oscillation with fast, intermediate, and slow components; the associated Farey sequence would be $ 1^01_0 $.
+In the transition between remote and connected singularities, exotic MMO trajectories may occur which contain segments of two-timescale relaxation oscillation, SAOs above, and SAOs below.
 (The associated Farey sequence would be $ 1^sL_k $, with $ L,s, k>0 $.)
-Finally, we postulate that chaotic mixed-mode dynamics may be possible.
-However, the above characterisation depends substantially on the particular form of the function $ \phi $ in \eqref{normal-c}; it is hence not feasible to further subdivide that region in \figref{muplane} exclusively on the basis of system parameters in Equation~\eqref{normal}.
+Moreover, we postulate that chaotic mixed-mode dynamics may be possible.
+However, the above characterisation depends substantially on the particular form of the function $ \phi $ in \eqref{normal-c}; it is hence not feasible to further subdivide that region in \figref{muplane} on the basis of system parameters alone.
 Rather, a case-by-case study is required.